MGMT5610 Applied Professional Business Communications

 - Students are able to (1) speak confidently and fluently; (2) write clearly and appropriately; (3) prepare and deliver a business presentation; (4) prepare a business report; and (5) demonstrate an understanding of academic attribution and referencing.

-- Typically this unit is assessed in the following ways: (1) seminar exercises and activities; (2) report; and (3) oral presentation.
+- Typically this unit is assessed in the following ways: (1) business report; (2) writing and grammar; and (3) business presentations.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.